blueshift-gg/awesome-sbpf/Readme.md

 - [sbpf-asm-noop](https://github.com/deanmlittle/sbpf-asm-noop) - a bytecode optimal noop program with a custom linker file demonstrating extreme binary optimization
 - [sbpf-asm-slippage](https://github.com/deanmlittle/sbpf-asm-slippage) - a tiny slippage detection instruction in just 4CUs
 - [solaba-fibonacci-asm](https://github.com/deanmlittle/solana-fibonacci-asm) - a fibonacci number solver written in sBPF assembly
+- [sbpf-asm-noop](https://github.com/deanmlittle/sbpf-asm-noop) - a heavily optimized sBPF assembly implementation of noop
+- [sbpf-asm-slippage](https://github.com/deanmlittle/sbpf-asm-slippage) - a tiny IX for slippage checks written in sBPF ASM
+- [sbpf-asm-sha256](https://github.com/deanmlittle/sbpf-asm-sha256) - a simple example of using assembly to hash a string and return it in base64
+- [sbpf-asm-memo](https://github.com/deanmlittle/sbpf-asm-memo) - a memo program in sBPF assembly
+- [sbpf-asm-afterburner](https://github.com/deanmlittle/sbpf-asm-afterburner) - a program to burn the remaining number of CUs in a transaction
+- [sbpf-asm-timeout](https://github.com/deanmlittle/sbpf-asm-timeout) - an sBPF ASM optimized slot-height based cancel instruction
+- [sbpf-asm-timeout-account](https://github.com/deanmlittle/sbpf-asm-timeout-account) - account version of sbpf-asm-timeout
+- [sbpf-asm-abort](https://github.com/deanmlittle/sbpf-asm-abort) - an sBPF implementation to shut down a program in a recoverable way in a single transaction
+- [sbpf-asm-pda](https://github.com/bidhan-a/sbpf-asm-pda) - a program to derive and validate PDAs in sBPF Assembly
+- [sbpf-asm-cpi](https://github.com/bidhan-a/sbpf-asm-cpi) - an sBPF assembly program to transfer lamports via CPI
+- [sbpf-asm-vault](https://github.com/bidhan-a/sbpf-asm-vault) - a Solana vault program written in sBPF Assembly